pCobosAlcala/research/SocialProtection_BID/README.md

 		- i) new or expanded social protection programs in response to the pandemic in Latin America and the Caribbean with their characteristics (responses_covid)
 		- ii) data about the countries of Latin America and the Caribbean (countries)
 		- iii) methodological considerations on the non-inclusion of certain answers (other_considerations)
-	- A folder (data_dictionary) with three excel files:
+	- A folder (data_dictionary) with two excel files:
 		- i) catalogue
 		- ii) descriptors